E-mail: Brandon Martinez

 Brandon Martinez’s research interests are in race and ethnicity, the sociology of religion, discrimination, inequality, and political sociology.
 His dissertation examines how the intersection of race and religion influence the social world.
-He has published in peer-reviewed journals including the Journal for the Scientific Study of Religion and Review of Religious Research.
-His current research includes symbolic white dominance in Latino congregations, political divides within white American evangelicalism, and operationalizing the concept of evil in research on religion.
+He has published in peer-reviewed journals including the Journal for the Scientific Study of Religion and Social Science Quarterly.
+His current research includes racial stratification within congregations and political divides within American evangelicalism.

 Peer Reviewed Publications:

+Forthcoming.
 Lydia Bean and Brandon C. Martinez.
-2014.
 “Sunday School Teacher, Culture Warrior: The Politics of Lay Leaders in Three Religious Traditions.”
-Social Science Quarterly. doi: 10.1111/ssqu.12080
+Social Science Quarterly. doi: 10.1111/ssqu.12080 Online Appendix

-Jerry Z. Park and Brandon C. Martinez.
-2014 “Young Elite Asian Americans and the Model Minority Stereotype: The Nativity Effect.”
+Forthcoming.
+Lydia Bean and Brandon C. Martinez.
+“Evangelical Ambivalence towards Gays and Lesbians.”
+Sociology of Religion.2014 Jerry Z. Park and Brandon C. Martinez.
+“Young Elite Asian Americans and the Model Minority Stereotype: The Nativity Effect.”
 Studies on Asia, Series IV, Volume 4 (1): 78-107.